shunwatai/jpeg-image-converter/README.md

 TODO:
-1. Function for preview image
+1. Function for preview image in a better way

-2. Function for set "destination path"
+2. find the bugs to fix

+3. improve interface

+4. add more adjustment options, such as sharpness etc...